mattbatman/biblical/src/content/post/joshua.md

 ---
 title: "Joshua"
 publishDate: "16 Jul 2024"
-tags: ["Lebanon", "Euphrates", "Jordan", "Jericho", "Shittim", "prostitute", "Levitical priests", "Ark of the covenant", "12 stones", "Gilgal"]
+tags: ["Lebanon", "Euphrates", "Jordan", "Jericho", "Shittim", "prostitute", "Levitical priests", "Ark of the covenant", "12 stones", "Gilgal", "trumpets", "rams' horns"]
-people: ["Joshua"]
+people: ["Joshua", "Rahab"]
 outline: [
   {
     text: "God commands Joshua to cross the Jordan, into the land with God has given the children of Israel",